microsoft/FluidFramework/packages/dds/sequence/README.md

     This may be critical for applications that display only a small view of the document contents.
     On the other hand, using markers to implement intervals would require a linear scan from the start or end of the sequence to determine which intervals overlap.

-2. Reduced risk of data loss on modification
+2. More ergonomic modification APIs
     - Interval collections natively support a modify operation on the intervals, which allows moving the endpoints of the interval to a different place in the sequence.
     This operation is atomic, whereas with markers one would have to submit a delete operation for the existing position and an insert for the new one.
+    In order to achieve the same atomicity, those operations would need to leverage the `SharedSegmentSequence.groupOperation` API, which is less user-friendly.
-    This has some small potential for data loss if the delete operation ends up acknowledged by the server but the insert does not.
+    If the ops were submitted using standard insert and delete APIs instead, there would be some potential for data loss if the delete operation ended up acknowledged by the server but the insert operation did not.

 ## SharedString